-When it comes to building your own business, usually something’s gotta give: either you pour your time into it, or you pour your money into it.
-Of course, if you can strike a balance between the two (as in, more of a trickle than a pour), it’s the best of both worlds.
+When it comes to building a business, usually something’s gotta give: either you pour your time into it, or you pour your money into it.
+Of course, if you can strike a balance between the two, it’s the best of both worlds.

 Bonus: I’ll include some time-saving tips, so you’re not spending every free moment glued to your device.
 Because sometimes, you just want to luxuriate in the bath with a face mask and a book.
 Nothing wrong with that!

 Please note, some links on this page are affiliate links.
 If you make a purchase through an affiliate link, I may receive a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 See my full disclosure policy here.
 Thank you for your support!

 Instagram was the foundation on which I built my entire online shop, before I had the time & budget to build a website.
 And, from what I’ve found, it’s the BEST way to connect one-on-one with potential customers.

 For your own business, this is where I recommend you start (if you haven’t already).
 It may seem daunting to build up a horde of followers, but let me squash that myth: follower number isn’t the most important factor in how successful your business is.
 Engagement matters more.

 Here’s a post to help you increase your brand’s engagement on Instagram, even with a small following.
 I go into detail about being strategic with Instagram stories, Direct Messaging etiquette, what to add to your post captions, and more.

 Additionally, having attractive photos really helps increase your engagement and get you noticed.
 Instagram is a visual platform, and users are drawn to creative and interesting posts.
 Not surprisingly, people will be more likely to like & comment on your posts if they’re pretty.